 The majority of students enrolled in a college program outside his or her home country seek out international student loans to help fund their experience.
 These loans are created to support the cost of their education, as well as the extra costs of travelling to and studying in a foreign country.
 They are also designed to provide a simple process for loan application.
 While loan requirements vary, most students studying in a foreign country should be able to find a loan that will work for them.

-To be eligible for an international study loan, the first requirement is acceptance to a foreign program or university.
+To be eligible for an international study loan, the first requirement is acceptance into a foreign program or university.
 Students from the U.S. who are studying abroad and students from foreign countries who are studying in the U.S. may be eligible for loan approval from a variety of different lenders.
 Requirements vary from lender to lender, but most international student lenders will require the following application materials.

-International Students Studying In the U.S. :
+International Students Studying In the U.S.: